JAPAN HOUSE Los Angeles YouTube Channel

-Art historian and travel expert, Anne Alene, will discuss the nature of domestic travel in Japan during the Edo period, exploring who was traveling and where, and the role the government played in establishing the travel infrastructure that became the foundation for today’s travel industry.
-She will be joined by Siobhan Aamoth of Japan National Tourism Organization (JNTO), who will share insights and information about travel around Japan today and post-pandemic – including to some of the places featured in the prints in the exhibition.
-The presentations will be followed by a discussion and Q&A.
+Art historian and travel expert, Anne Alene, discusses the nature of domestic travel in Japan during the Edo period, exploring who was traveling and where, and the role the government played in establishing the travel infrastructure that became the foundation for today’s travel industry.
+She is joined by Siobhan Aamoth of Japan National Tourism Organization (JNTO), who shares insights and information about travel around Japan today and post-pandemic – including to some of the places featured in the prints in the exhibition.
+The presentations are followed by a discussion and Q&A.

 Anne Alene is an art historian and travel expert with a focus on Japan, Asia and Europe and leads specially curated travel programs to Japan that are educational, exclusive, unique and immersive experiences.
 Anne did undergraduate studies in Asian Studies and Japanese, including a year of study at Nanzan University.
 Anne holds a Master of Arts in Art History, Criticism and Conservation.

 She served as teaching assistant under prominent Japan scholar Dr. Kendall Brown and was awarded the highest honors of academic achievement as a Phi Beta Kappa.
 Her current doctoral research at Claremont Graduate University is about site-specific art and architectural installation as a factor contributing to a contemporary regional renaissance throughout Japan.

 She has worked for the Japanese government as a civil servant, immersed for three years in developing programs that facilitated international exchange and understanding and also worked in San Francisco as a Cultural Affairs Officer for the Consulate General of Japan, interfacing with museums, arts organizations and curating art exhibitions for the public.
 She is an advanced student of Omotesenke tea ceremony and speaks, reads and writes fluently in Japanese.